ARMmbed/mbed-os-example-client/README.md

 To set up the environment, you will need to do the following:

 1. Download and run mDS server on computer.
-2. Configure the LWM2M Client example program with the server address.
+2. Configure the mbed Client example program with the server address.
 3. Build the application with Yotta.
 4. Load the application to the FRDM-K64F board.
 5. Plug the ethernet cable to the board.